 Region 10 Prepaid Inpatient Health Plan (PIHP) access system ensures prompt, responsive, timely and easy access to specialty mental health services and supports for all Medicaid beneficiaries who are experiencing a severe mental illness, severe emotional disturbance, a substance use disorder or living with an intellectual/developmental disability.
-For ease of access, regulatory compliance and administrative efficiency, Region 10 operates one access center located in Port Huron.
+For ease of access, regulatory compliance and administrative efficiency, Region 10 operates one access system via two access center locations, one at St. Clair County Community Mental Health and one at Genesee Health System.
 The access system is available to address emergent and urgent requests 24 hours per day, seven days a week throughout the year and embraces a "no wrong door philosophy" of care.
 All people are welcomed and treated with dignity and respect.
 Access is staffed by culturally competent, trauma informed and co-occurring disorder trained individuals.
 Access promotes pathways to recovery that reduce stigma and recognize resiliency and the strengths of persons served and their natural supports.
 Region 10 PIHP's access system fully complies, in policy and practice, with Michigan Department of Health and Human Services (MDHHS) philosophies of person-centered, self-determined, recovery-oriented and trauma-oriented care in the least restrictive environments possible.

 III.
-DEFINITIONS:

-N/A
+DEFINITIONS: N/A